sgrieve/GEG6230/live_coding/_episodes/15-load.md

 The output tells us that `data` currently refers to an N-dimensional array, the functionality for which is provided by the NumPy library.
-These data correspond to arthritis patients' inflammation.
+These data correspond to daily minimum and maximum temperature values.
-The rows are the individual patients, and the columns are their daily inflammation measurements.
+The rows are the individual days, and the columns are the temperature measurements.

 > ## Data Type
 >